BWV 164 Ihr, die ihr euch von Christo nennet

 Ye who the name of Christ have taken,

-Where bideth now your sense of mercy,
+Where bideth your compassion now,

 Whereby one Christ's true members knoweth?

-It is from you, ah, all too far.
+It is from you, ah, far away.

 Your hearts should be with kindness filled,

 And yet they're harder than a stone.

 We've heard, indeed, what love itself doth say: